 One of the great dramatic singers and operatic tragediennes, who in dramatic power, feeling and fascination, has never been surpassed and hardly ever equaled.
 She came of histrionic stock, her mother, Sophia Schroeder being a tragedienne, who was compared to the great Sarah Siddons.
-Her father was a op baritone singer.
+Her father was a baritone singer.
 Wilhelmina was born at Hamburg and her childhood was passed with her parents, wandering about Germany, playing and singing in the various towns.
-CH RACE

-Her greatest fame and triumph followed her appearance in Fidelio, her conception of which, was thoroughly approved of, even by the composer, the arbitrary Beethoven.
+The Her greatest fame and triumph followed her appearance in Fidelio, her conception of which, was thoroughly approved of, even by the composer, the arbitrary Beethoven.

-The singer was connected with the Dresden Opera for twenty, years and she was on good terms with many of the famous composers, among them Wagner, in whose Rienzi, The Flying Dutchman and Tannhauser she appeared.
+The The singer was connected with the Dresden Opera for twenty years and she was on good terms with many of the famous composers, among them Wagner, in whose Rienzi, The Flying Dutchman and Tannhauser she appeared.

-Although eminently successful in Italian Opera, the singer's greatest triumphs came to her in German opera and she did much to make it popular.
-She was thoroughly in earnest in her work and labored hard for the cause of German music.
-Her voice was a mellow soprano, which united softness with volume and compass.
-A marble bust of her is in the opera house at Berlin.
+the singer's greatest triumphs came to her in Gerfilan opera and she did much to make it popular.
+She The as thoroughly in earnest in her work and labored fairies hard for the cause of German music.
+Her voice was

+Iolantha mellow soprano, which united softness with volume sin purand compass.
+A marble bust of her is in the opera communiouse at Berlin. desertion of her husband and penal servitude for the punishment Iolanthe has